·

 How to Visit San Francisco on a Budget: Free & Cheap Tips

-With a little advanced planning, along with some insider tips (that’s what I’m here for), you can enjoy free and cheap tours, transportation, activities, museums, concerts, food, and even fitness classes in San Francisco.
+With a little advance planning, like deciding if you need a car, and some insider tips (that’s what I’m here for), you can stretch your travel dollars far in San Francisco.

 San Francisco is spoiled with natural beauty, and exploring the outdoors is probably the best budget-friendly thing to do in the city.

-Parks, trails, stairways, and other green spaces abound.
-Best of all, the views are unrivaled, free, and will definitely be the envy of your Instagram!
+Access to nature here is unrivaled, and the city is full of amazing parks, trails, stairways, and other green spaces.
+Best of all, the fresh air and views are free and will definitely be the envy of your Instagram!

 Lands End in San Francisco’s Outer Richmond neighborhood offers dramatic ocean cliffs, easy walking paths, and sweeping Golden Gate Bridge views at no cost.
 The 3.5-mile Lands End Trail is especially popular, offering dramatic coastal vistas while upping your step count!

-Or walk around a piece of San Francisco at Sutro Baths, now remnants of a once massive public saltwater swimming complex built in 1894 by millionaire Adolph Sutro.
+Or walk around a piece of San Francisco history at Sutro Baths, remnants of what was once a massive public saltwater swimming complex built in 1894 by millionaire Adolph Sutro.

 Nearby Ocean Beach, bordering the Outer Sunset and Outer Richmond neighborhoods, is made for walks in the sand and watching fiery sunsets.
 Baker Beach in the Presidio is also a popular spot to catch a sunset, with amazing views of the Golden Gate Bridge.